JackAWatt/kata/docs/thirty-hour/meta-thirty/sessions.md

 layed out first few sessions in each doman

 I will use the start of each session to plan the rest of that session.
 This won't be the case for any domain except this one.
 The rest will include a 15-30 min buffer session to plan out/modify the next session

+## session 2: contiue with 3 initial domains and then add a few more
+* Unix/Linux - the linux programming interface, looking into the kernal, familiarize with sed, grep, awk, other unix utils
+* functional programming - recursion, monads, higher order functions
+*